CarmenCruces/monoLoco/README.md

 # 🐵🌴 Mono Loco Wheel of Doom 🌴🐵

-Our project is a Weel of doom that we have to design and layout.
+Our project is a Wheel of doom that we have to design and layout.
 The theme chosen by us is about some tourists who arrive on an island and there is a psychopathic monkey who does not like visitors.

 ## Participants